OpenHD/Documentation/general/OpenHD-vs-competition.md

 - IMX708
 - More will follow

-OpenIPC uses "hacked" IP-Cameras, and low latency implementations were only written for the IMX307.
+**OpenIPC** uses "hacked" IP-Cameras, and low latency implementations were only written for the IMX307.

+**WFB-NG** uses everything that is already compatible with the standard Raspberry Pi Kernel (v5.1).
-WFB-NG uses everything that is already compatible with the standard Raspberry Pi Kernel.
+**Ruby FPV** uses the old OpenHD 4.9 kernel and utilizes every camera compatible with it **EZ-Wifibroadcast** uses everything that is already compatible with the standard Raspberry Pi Kernel (v4.x).

 ## Installation and Configuration